vsoch/repofish/analysis/wikipedia/README.md

 - We then want to match methods sections of papers (that cite Github repos) to these different models.
 By way of being a citation, we make the assumption that the Github repos cited are relevant to what is being talked about.
 In terms of scope, I think we want as much text as possible, and it would be dangerous to limit lines to those within some distance of the citation.
 I think we should just associate Github repos cited in a paper with all the text, and maximally parse down to methods if possible.
 We can do a fuzzy classification so that each "matching" is just a probability that the Github repo is related to some Wikipedia term model, as determined by matching text in the paper to text that describes the method.
 - Once we have Github repos matched to methods, then we can do two things.
 1) We can try to use features of the repos to build models that can classify a repo method based on its features (and this means you can classify any new repo sans a paper), and 2) we can look into the subsets and derive metrics that try to rank which is best (based on reproducibility, documentation, etc).

 The end product is classifying Github repos into methods and/or domains, and then ranking.
 This would be hugely useful for people to find software to accomplish some task.
+It would also allow for being able to take a paper, and overlay a "heatmap" for different method probabilities discussed in the text.

 ### Idea 2: Can we find similar repos/functions based on equations from papers?